sensu/sensu-docs/content/sensu-go/5.21/reference/backend.md

 | require-openssl |      |
 ------------------|------
 description       | Use OpenSSL instead of Go's standard cryptography library.
-Logs an error at Sensu backend startup if `true` but Go's standard cryptography library is loaded.<br>{{% notice note %}}
+Logs an error at Sensu backend startup if `true` but Go's standard cryptography library is loaded. {{% notice note %}}
 **NOTE**: The `--require-openssl` flag is only available within the Linux amd64 OpenSSL-linked binary.
 [Contact Sensu](https://sensu.io/contact) to request the builds for OpenSSL with FIPS support.
 {{% /notice %}}